seahyx/pptc-keyence/README.md

-# Our Home's Web Remote Gate
+# Parade State - Flask Server

 Use SSH to access the raspberry pi flask server.
 You must be connected to the same network to access the raspberry pi for SSH.